clewisdavis/The-Joy-of-React/course-notes.md

 </button>
 ```

-- React allos us to do the same thing with oru custom components:
+- React allows us to do the same thing with oru custom components:

 ```JAVASCRIPT
 root.render(